 In his article on Freedom, the critic Keith Gessen lauded Franzen’s novel for proving that “realism will win every time,” a sentiment common among the book’s admirers, so pleased to announce that the long transnational nightmare of experimentalism in the arts was drawing to a close.
 And Freedom does prove, if it needed proving, that a serious critical novel can still be written in the realist’s register.
 What Freedom does not prove is that realism can do the job that more experimental forms of literature have done—not to help us “come to terms” with our limitations, but to awaken us, aesthetically, to a dimension of reality likely to escape the realist.
 Of course the impulse behind such fiction grows more and more alien to our times.
 Its distance from matters of policy, and practice, is just one of the reasons its adherents are so often accused of narcissism, or madness, or melodrama, when they are not derided for elitism and pretension.
 Still, perhaps Gessen would have done better to say that realism will always win for a time.
 For if the twentieth century is any guide, the realist is almost always the prince of his moment; but it is those starting from farthest away that are likely to rule longest.

-*Correction: It has been brought to our attention that David Foster Wallace grew up, not in Philo, Illinois, but in nearby (about 9 miles, according to Google maps) Urbana, Illinois.
+*Correction: An earlier version of this essay listed David Foster Wallace’s hometown as Philo.
+David Foster Wallace grew up not in Philo, Illinois, but in nearby (about 9 miles, according to Google maps) Urbana, Illinois.
 The confusion was caused by the fact that, on the opening page of his essay, “Derivative Sport in Tornado Alley,” Wallace writes of a childhood memory: “This was in my home of Philo, Illinois,” which he then describes as quoted above.
 Wallace, however, never lived in Philo, a point noted by Wallace’s father, James Wallace, who has said: “I don’t know why David put all that feigned autobiography in the essay, but he did.
 Lots of people think we are from Philo.”
 We apologize for the error.